Introduction to local social media marketing

 How often to post on Instagram

 For your regular feed, this depends on your industry.
 It’s much easier for an interior designer or home remodeler to produce compelling visual content than for a lawyer or appliance repairman.
 Hootsuite recommends 2-3 times per week, but no more than once per day.
+Also, make sure you know the best time to post on Instagram for your audience.

 Instagram marketing tips